Inside Diego Pavia's Record-Setting Senior Day

 “He’s the best Vanderbilt football player ever,” Roel told Vandy on SI, “Without a doubt.”

 At the very least, Pavia has something going for him that nobody can take from him after Saturday’s game.
-His 517-yard outing in which he completed 32 of his 38 passes and threw for five touchdowns set the Vanderbilt all-time record for passing yards in a game.
+His 517-yard outing in which threw for 484 yards, completed 32 of his 38 passes and threw for five touchdowns set the Vanderbilt all-time record for passing yards in a game.
 The previous record was set by Whit Taylor in 1981.

 It was a stunning enough outing to demonstrate that Pavia was dancing to Whitney Houston’s “I want to dance with somebody” on the sideline alongside Vanderbilt walk-on receiver Derek Kee after throwing an interception early in Saturday’s fourth quarter.
 Prior to that drive, Pavia and Lea had a passionate conversation in which Pavia asked Lea to “please” put him back into the game at the start of the fourth quarter, Lea said that he needed to preserve Pavia for a “championship” push.
 But when it was all said and done, Pavia got his way.